Did you know, most working Australians can claim a tax deduction on after-tax personal super contributions?

 Mind your contribution limits

-The amount you choose to contribute is up to you, but remember, you can’t contribute more than $25,000 per year, or penalties will apply.
-If you’re using the carry-forward rule you may be able to contribute more than the $25,000 cap.
+A personal contribution that is claimed as a deduction in your tax return will count towards your concessional contributions cap.
+So, while the amount you choose to contribute is up to you, you can’t exceed your annual concessional contributions cap of $27,500, or penalties will apply.
+If you’re using the carry-forward rule you may be able to contribute more than the $27,500 cap.

 Remember that personal tax-deductible contributions aren’t the only contributions that count towards this cap.
 Others include: